4 Foods to Celebrate Your Independence from Big Ag

 Nothing quite kicks up the flavor of a salad or kebab like roasted bell peppers.
 But no other conventionally-grown vegetable has as high a probability of carrying pesticide residue as these delicious crunchy, thick-walled peppers.
 Although the pepper itself has a great variety of health benefits, it doesn’t quite matter as much when they’re coated in toxins.

 Help take these delicious summer treats back from Big Ag and buy your peppers from local organic sources.
-Full Circle gets our peppers from Alvarez Family Farm in Mabton, Washington and Terra Firma Farm in Winters, California for our Bay Area members.
+Full Circle gets our peppers from Alvarez Family Farm in Mabton, Washington.

 Show Big Ag that you’ve claimed your independence and buy from local, small farms or from a trusted source like Full Circle to deliver local, certified organic produce for your summer feasts.